sakra/FindMathematica/README.md

 * `DocumentationExamples` demonstrate how to build *Mathematica* documentation.

 ### Windows Usage Hints

+The module has been tested with *Mathematica* versions 5.2 to 8.0 and Visual Studio C++ 2008 under Windows XP, with *Mathematica* versions 7.0 to 8.0 and Visual Studio C++ 2010 under Windows 7, with *Mathematica* versions 5.2 to 8.0 and MinGW under Windows XP and with *Mathematica* versions 5.2 to 8.0 and Cygwin 1.7 under Windows XP.

+#### Visual Studio

 To build the FindMathematica project with Visual Studio C++ 2010 for 32-bit Windows, open a Visual Studio command prompt, change directory to the `FindMathematica` root directory and run the